dirkzhang0104/dirkzhang0104/README.md

-- 👋 Hi, I’m @dirkzhang0104
+- 👋 Hi, I’m @dirkzhang0104, welcome to my page!
-- 👋 Hello world, this is Dirk Zhang, I am a Full-Stack Software Engineer.
-I am passionate about all technologies and coding, an active and quick learner with strong logic and professional background in legal & insurance practice
+- 👋 Hello world, this is Dirk Zhang, I am a Full-Stack Software Engineer and a huge dog lover!
+I am passionate about all technologies and coding, an active and quick learner with strong ability of logical thinking and professional background in legal & insurance practice
 - 👀 I’m actively seeking full-time software engineer positions
 - 📫 dirkzhang0104@live.com / dirkzhang0104@gmail.com
 - Linkedin: https://www.linkedin.com/in/dirkyangzhang/